Abiam-Dronca/abi-dev/wp-content/plugins/wp-google-maps/readme.txt

 Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 8.1.22 - 2022-03-29 =
+* Recompiled some internal files as they were out-dated for some new installations

 = 8.1.21 - 2022-03-03 =
 * Fixed issue where XML source would not be updated when deleting a marker